boster-hub/llm-surgical-free-text-annotation/README.md

 nemotron:70b
 ```

-The complete model digests, quantization levels, parameter counts, and context lengths used in the study are reported in the supplementary model manifest accompanying the manuscript.
+The exact model digests, quantization levels, parameter counts, context lengths, and model sizes used in the study are provided in [`model_manifest.csv`](model_manifest.csv) and in the supplementary model manifest accompanying the manuscript.

 ## Local configuration